rxzyx/artillery-strike/README.md

 ## Do not take this seriously!

 - This might have some errors!
+The program doesn't even account for every single natural factor.
 It is just a fun program for educational purposes, if you notice an error, please alert me in the issues panel!

 #### I am not responsible for your actions with this program, again - it's for educational purposes ... only.